DTrejo/dtrejo.github.io/home-search.md

   While at least they aren't giving BAD advice, it doesn't feel like they are being as helpful as they could be.

 ## Positive qualities in a home
+Of course, these are mine, as I was looking for a single family home in the East Bay.

 - Location (close to work)
 - Location (close to shops and groceries)
 - Location (close to good schools)